KirillEfirov/Introduction-to-CS/README.md

 Practice to train recursion.
 Method says whether number is prime or not.

 ### Multiples of 3 or 5
-task condition: If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+Task condition: if we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Find the sum of all the multiples of 3 or 5 below 1000.

+### 10001st prime
+Task condition: by listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.

+What is the 10 001st prime number?